Star Wars Episode 9: Title, trailer get big reveal at Celebration Chicago

 What about the rumors?

-- While The Last Jedi picks up immediately after The Force Awakens, it's possible there will be a time jump before Episode 9.
+- Editors' note: This has now been confirmed: While The Last Jedi picks up immediately after The Force Awakens, it's possible there will be a time jump before Episode 9.
 John Boyega told Yahoo he's growing his hair out for the new movie, and we'll have to "wait for the trailer to see why."
-Adding fuel to this fire, an interview Boyega gave to Empire magazine appears to further confirm a time jump, with the print version of the article stating "John Boyega has confirmed the film takes place roughly one year after the events of The Last Jedi."
-While it's not a direct quote, and it's possible Boyega wasn't meant to confirm this detail, it's perhaps the most specific statement we have heard regarding Episode 9's spot in the Star Wars timeline.
+Adding fuel to this fire, a Boyega interview with Empire magazine appears to further confirm a time jump, with the print version saying "John Boyega has confirmed the film takes place roughly one year after the events of The Last Jedi."
+While it's not a direct quote, and it's possible Boyega wasn't meant to confirm this detail, it's perhaps the most specific statement we've heard regarding Episode 9's spot in the Star Wars timeline.

 - Yoda appeared as a Force Ghost during The Last Jedi, and the New York Daily News says an "insider" revealed Yoda is returning for the 2019 movie.
 Since Yoda in ghost form can also bring down a lightning bolt, it's awfully weird he isn't more involved in assisting Leia's Resistance.

 - Could Obi-Wan Kenobi, as embodied by Ewan McGregor, show up in Episode 9?
-According to The Sun's sources, McGregor is going to be secretly shooting scenes for the 2019 movie.
-While there is no way to vouch for this, McGregor did record a line that played in 2015's The Force Awakens super briefly that was meshed with a similarly sounding phrase recorded by original Kenobi actor Alec Guinness.
+According to The Sun's sources, McGregor is going to be secretly shooting scenes for it.
+While there's no way to vouch for this, McGregor did record a line that played in 2015's The Force Awakens super briefly that was meshed with a similarly sounding phrase recorded by original Kenobi actor Alec Guinness.
 The phrase wasn't much, McGregor remembered the result as "Rey, these are your first steps" during a 2016 appearance on The Graham Norton Show.
 Therefore, it wouldn't be at all shocking to see some version of Kenobi in Episode 9, but the real question is -- how much?

 What other Star Wars things can I watch?